CrunchyData/postgres-operator/hugo/content/operatorcli/common-pgo-operations.md

 To restore the most recent pgdump at the default path, leave off a timestamp:

 	pgo restore mycluster --backup-type=pgdump --backup-pvc=mycluster-pgdump-pvc -n pgouser1

+### Label Operations

+#### Apply a Label to a PostgreSQL Cluster

+You can apply a Kubernetes label to a PostgreSQL cluster as follows:

+    pgo label mycluster --label=environment=prod -n pgouser1

+In this example, the label key is *environment* and the label value is *prod*.

+You can apply labels across a category of PostgreSQL clusters by using the *--selector* command flag as follows:

+    pgo label --selector=clustertypes=research --label=environment=prod -n pgouser1

+In this example, any PostgreSQL cluster with the label of *clustertypes=research* will have the label *environment=prod* set.

+In the following command, you can also view PostgreSQL clusters by using the *--selector* command flag which specifies a label key value to search with:

+    pgo show cluster --selector=environment=prod -n pgouser1

+### Policy Operations

+#### Create a Policy

+To create a SQL policy, enter the following:

+    pgo create policy mypolicy --in-file=mypolicy.sql -n pgouser1

+This examples creates a policy named *mypolicy* using the contents of the file *mypolicy.sql* which is assumed to be in the current directory.

+You can view policies as following:

+    pgo show policy --all -n pgouser1

+#### Apply a Policy

+    pgo apply mypolicy --selector=environment=prod
+    pgo apply mypolicy --selector=name=mycluster

+### Operator Status

+#### Show Operator Version

+To see what version of the PostgreSQL Operator client and server you are using, enter:

+    pgo version

+To see the PostgreSQL Operator server status, enter:

+    pgo status -n pgouser1

+To see the PostgreSQL Operator server configuration, enter:

+    pgo show config -n pgouser1

+To see what namespaces exist and if you have access to them, enter:

+    pgo show namespace -n pgouser1

 ### Fail-over Operations